What is social media recruiting?

-Make use of hashtags
+8. Make use of hashtags

 Make a habit of posting multiple times per week.
 By keeping up a healthy cadence, you show potential job seekers you’re active and ready to engage them in conversation should they have any questions.
 The more often you post, the more opportunities you have to connect with interested candidates.

-Ask followers to share
+11. Ask followers to share

-Get other employees to participate in social sharing
+12. Get other employees to participate in social sharing

 Encourage employees to share photos at events or around the office, and ask them to tag the official company account.
-Consider re-sharing this content from your recruiting account to provide even more insight into company culture.
+Try re-sharing this content from your recruiting account to provide even more insight into company culture.
 Additionally, ask employees to share links to job postings if they feel there are viable candidates in their networks.

-Check messages frequently and respond quickly
+13. Check messages frequently and respond quickly

 When you invite communication via social media, it’s crucial you stay on top of incoming messages.
 Make it a habit to check messages on each of your social accounts at least once per day.
 If you receive a message, be sure to respond quickly.
 As a recruiting professional, you know how important it is to engage potential candidates at just the right moment during their job-seeking process.
 If you wait too long to get back in touch, they may accept an offer elsewhere.

-Moderate your social media accounts
+14. Moderate your social media accounts

 You want to generate altogether positive conversations on your social media accounts.
 You can encourage positive language and behaviors through account moderation.
 There are a few easy ways to moderate, like publishing guidelines for commenters, hiring a community manager to monitor conversations, encouraging staff to participate and giving friendly feedback to commenters rather than deleting posts.
-Building an active, positive space takes time and effort, but it is definitely worth it.
+Building an active, positive space takes time and effort, but it’s definitely worth it.

-Monitor social media account metrics
+15. Monitor social media account metrics

 Measuring and analyzing social media account metrics will help you improve your reach.
 That way, you can connect with as many potential candidates as possible.
 Consider measuring volume (size of the conversation), reach (spread of the conversation), engagement (how people are participating in the conversation), influence (which people are participating in the conversation) and share of voice (how does the conversation about your company compare to others?).

-Focus efforts on relevant niche social media networks
+16. Focus efforts on relevant niche social media networks

-Engage with interested users in a personalized and human way
+17. Engage with interested users in a personalized and human way

-Users can tell when they are interacting with a real, caring, honest human and when they’re receiving replies from a bot.
+Users can tell when they’re interacting with a real, caring, honest human and when they’re receiving replies from a bot.
 You want the face of your company to be as human as possible.
 This will encourage more people to connect with your social media networks and will build trust in your company.

-Share intriguing content, not just job postings
+19. Share intriguing content — not just job postings